 While succulents may be one of the quickest and easiest ways to spruce up a room, pet parents should first pause to consider: Are succulents poisonous to cats?
-Whether you’ve planted them in your outdoor garden or potted them for inside, find out which succulents are poisonous for your furry friends and which are safe.
+Whether you’ve planted them in your outdoor garden or potted them indoors, find out which succulents are poisonous for your furry friends and which are safe.

 What are succulents?